Eridan-Games-Studio/eridan-wiki/docs/worlds/haven/Callings.md

 ### Split Decision

 When cornered or under pressure, you can exist in two possible outcomes for an instant.
 Describe both actions — for example, grabbing an item and running, attacking and evading.
 Roll only one stat roll, even if the actions would normally require two separate rolls; on a 6, both occur (you merge back into one being at the end of the action).
 On 4-5 choose one of the options that happened.
-Add one dice to the [[Core-Rules#chaos-pool|Chaos Pool]].
+Add one dice to the [Chaos Pool](Core-Rules.md#chaos-pool).

 ---